zsakowitz/2023-24-asian-worlds/Fall Semester Exam Prep.md

 - [[Silk Road]] was important to control

 **Topic Sentences**
-- China and India both modified their environment
+- China and India both modified their environment to better support themselves: China by building dams and steppes to

 **Thesis Statements**
 - thesis 1